-Figure 13: Closed-Loop, Single Layer Horizontal Configuration
+Figure 12: Closed-Loop, Single Layer Horizontal Configuration

-"spiral" - which describes its shape.
+The most common horizontal heat exchanger is two pipes placed side-by-side in the same trench.
+Another heat exchanger sometimes used where area is limited is a "spiral" -which describes its shape.
 Other horizontal loop designs use four or six pipes in each trench, if land area is limited.

-Regardless of the arrangement you choose, all piping for antifreeze solution systems must be at least series 100 polyethylene or polybutylene with thermally fused joints (as opposed to barbed fittings, clamps or glued joints), to ensure leak-free connections for the life of the piping.
+Regardless of the arrangement you choose, all piping for antifreeze solution systems must be at least series 100 polyethylene or polybutylene with thermally fused joints (as opposed to barbed fittings, clamps, or glued joints), to ensure leak-free connections for the life of the piping.
 Properly installed, these pipes will last anywhere from 25 to 75 years.
 They are unaffected by chemicals found in soil and have good heat-conducting properties.
 The antifreeze solution must be acceptable to local environmental officials.
-DX systems use refrigeration-grade copper tubing.
+DX systems use a refrigeration-grade copper tubing.

-Neither vertical nor horizontal loops have an adverse impact on the landscape as long as the vertical boreholes and trenches are properly backfilled and tamped (packed down firmly).
+Neither the vertical nor the horizontal loops have an adverse impact on the landscape as long as the vertical boreholes and trenches are properly backfilled and tamped (packed down firmly).

-Horizontal loop installations use trenches anywhere from 150 to 600 mm (6 to 24 in.) wide.
+Horizontal loop installations use trenches anywhere from 150 mm to 600 mm (6 in. to 24 in.) wide.
 This leaves bare areas that can be restored with grass seed or sod.
 Vertical loops require little space and result in minimal lawn damage.

-It is important that horizontal and vertical loops be installed by a qualified contractor.
-Plastic piping must be thermally fused, and there must be good earth-to-pipe contact to ensure good heat transfer, such as that achieved by Tremiegrouting of boreholes.
+It is important that the horizontal and vertical loops be installed by a qualified contractor.
+Plastic piping must be thermally fused, and there must be good earth-to-pipe contact to ensure good heat transfer, such as that achieved by Tremie-grouting of boreholes.
 The latter is particularly important for vertical heat-exchanger systems.
-Improper installation may result in less than optimum heat pump performance.
+Improper installations may result in less than optimum heat pump performance.